-If you do not possess a U.S. passport, the U.S. Antarctic Program does not pay for, or provide advice about, obtaining visas.
-Any necessary visas should be obtained at least eight weeks before deployment by contacting the embassy of the countries to be visited.
+If you do not possess a U.S. passport, the U.S. Antarctic Program does not, and cannot, provide advice about obtaining visas.
+Check entry requirements with the consulate of the countries to be transited/visited.
+Any necessary visas should be obtained at least eight weeks before deployment.
 Failure to do so could delay or even prevent your deployment.